LeMGarouani/ResearchSite/content/project/macop/index.md

 title = "Macop Package"

 # Project summary to display on homepage.
-summary = "Minimalist And Customizable Optimization Package"
+summary = "Minimalist And Customisable Optimisation Package"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`